Swizzels: Parma Violets

 Parma Violets are disc-shaped sweets similar to Fizzers but all lilac coloured with an almost 'scenty' taste and no fizziness.
 Swizzels Matlow has also released a line of Giant Parma Violets.

 Drumstick products

-The Drumstick sweet is a chewy lolly about 2" (5 cm) in length.
+The Drumstick sweet is a chewy lolly about 5 cm (2 inches) in length.
 It features two flavours, milk and raspberry.
 It has had many special editions, such as the still produced lime and orange flavour.
 Drumsticks are now vegan.

 In 2012, Swizzels Matlow launched "Drumstick Squashies", foam-like chewy sweets with the same flavour as the Drumstick lolly.
-Several flavour variations, such as bubblegum, have also been released.
+The following flavour variations have been released: